Henry Hunter (actor): Career

 Hunter's first feature film was Parole!
 (1936).
-His other films included Love Letters of a Star (1936), The Road Back (1937), the serial Secret Agent X-9 (1937), and Yellowstone (1936).
+His other films included Love Letters of a Star (1936), The Road Back (1937), A Girl with Ideas (1937), the serial Secret Agent X-9 (1937), and Yellowstone (1936).

 On radio, Hunter portrayed Wolfe Bennett on Lone Journey, Ellis Smith on Guiding Light, Brooklyn on Wings of Destiny, Terry Regan on Attorney at Law, Anthony Marleybone II on Affairs of Anthony, Bill Crawford on Thunder Over Paradise, Jerry Quick on The National Farm and Home Hour, and Rev. Stanley Matthews on Waterloo Junction.
 He also had leading roles on Just Plain Bill, Lights Out, Ma Perkins, Mary Marlin, Girl Alone and Anne Thomas, Career Wife.

 In 1941, Hunter became production director for NBC's radio operations in Chicago.
 After a promotion to production manager, he became program manager for both radio station WMAQ and the central division of NBC's radio operations.
 The network transferred him to Hollywood in 1951.
 There he directed a number of radio programs, including The Judy Canova Show, The Meredith Willson Show, This Is Hollywood, and The William Gargan Show.

 Hunter returned to acting, this time on television, in 1951.
-TV programs on which he appeared included Alfred Hitchcock Presents, Celebrity Playhouse, Crusader, Ford Theater, Four Star Playhouse, I Led Three Lives, Jeanie, Lux Video Theater, Matinee Theater, Medic, The Millionaire, and Navy Log.
+TV programs on which he appeared included Alfred Hitchcock Presents, Celebrity Playhouse, Crusader, Leave It To Beaver, Ford Theater, Four Star Playhouse, I Led Three Lives, Jeanie, Lux Video Theater, Matinee Theater, Medic, The Millionaire, and Navy Log.